-Julian (Canadian): In America, we don’t differentiate between the boss and the subordinate.
+Julian (Canadian): In America, we don’t distinguish between the boss and the subordinate.
 There is no complex between the supervisor and the non-supervisor.
-It’s a team effort, which means that if the supervisor has to deal with something he or she doesn’t know, he or she is able to defer to the subordinate to learn.
+It’s a team effort, which means that if the supervisor has to deal with something he doesn’t know, he’s able to defer to the subordinate to learn.
 There is no such complex.
-In the French, when a person is a supervisor, they want to be right, to be the one who knows everything.
-As a rule, the leader is not able to accept clearly the remarks made by his or her subordinates.
+In the French, a person who is a superior wants to be right, to be the one who knows everything.
+As a rule, the superior is not able to clearly accept the remarks of his or her subordinates.

-Heather (American): When a French tells you: « this situation is not ideal, we’re asking for your recommendations », in reality they don’t really take them into account.
-There is a sharing problem.
+Heather (American): When a French person says to you: “This situation is not ideal, we’re asking for your recommendations,” they’re not really taking them into account.
+There is a problem of sharing.
 Because of the strong hierarchy, certain things should not happen at certain levels.
-In France, we prioritize access to information, even when it doesn’t have to be.
+In France, we prioritize access to information, even if it’s not necessary.
 For example, certain business decisions require knowledge of several factors in order to react.
-But, since information doesn’t circulate well upstream, you don’t necessarily explain why decisions are made.
+But because information doesn’t circulate well upstream, you don’t necessarily explain why decisions are made.
 And that’s a real French problem.

-Liam (Canadian): The hierarchical organization chart has a central value in French style management, the CEO or the director is addressed as “vous” [formal way of addressing someone in French], the subordinate managerial relationship is very strong in France compared to other countries in the world where you could address all your colleagues as “tu” [informal way of addressing someone in French], including the CEO.
+Liam (Canadian): The hierarchical organization chart has a central value in French style management, the CEO or director is addressed as “vous” [formal way of addressing someone in French], the subordinate management relationship is very strong in France compared to other countries in the world where you could address all your colleagues as “tu” [informal way of addressing someone in French], including the CEO.

 I quickly made a map with the ranking of some European countries:

-Klaus (German): Regarding feedback, I often had to ask the French: « So, how do you think it went?
-Are you satisfied with the result?”
-If something went wrong, it was the same thing, unfortunately.
-I felt like it had to come from the outside, it didn’t really come from themselves.
-With my French colleagues, I rarely felt like they needed to say “let’s talk about it. » There was more of an « OK the damage is done” or a « it’s over” and nothing more.
+Klaus (German): In terms of feedback, I often had to ask the French, “So, how do you think it went?
+Are you happy with the result?”
+If something went wrong, unfortunately it was the same.
+I had the feeling that it had to come from outside, that it wasn’t really coming from them.
+With my French colleagues I rarely felt that they had to say “let’s talk about it”.
+It was more like “OK, the damage is done” or “it’s over” and nothing more.

-It is as if a large part of the construction of the personal identity of the French was first and foremost the result of a definitive mastery of knowledge, and not of a lifelong learning process.
-In 2010, I posted an article on 5 disturbing peculiarities of French management, where one could read about the very low ranking of France to the question, In general, does your manager or supervisor give you feedback on your work?
-[Oui stands for Yes]
+It is as if a large part of the construction of the personal identity of the French is primarily the result of a definitive mastery of knowledge and not of a lifelong learning process.
+In 2010, I published an article about 5 disturbing peculiarities of French management, where one could read about France’s very low ranking on the question: “In general, does your manager or supervisor give you feedback on your work?
+[Oui stands for yes].

-Klaus (German): The meetings were usually more like briefings because it wasn’t really about listening to others; it was more like “I’m telling you news, and I’m not really interested in hearing anything back. » Decisions couldn’t be made in a meeting.
-They had to be made informally afterwards.
+Klaus (German): The meetings were usually more like briefings, because it wasn’t really about listening to others; it was more like “I’m telling you news, and I’m not really interested in hearing anything back”.
+Decisions couldn’t be made in a meeting.
+They had to be made informally after the meeting.
 It was never clear how information was communicated.
 It wasn’t that transparent.
-The decision was never really related to the meeting that had taken place before on that topic.
+The decision was never really related to the meeting that had taken place earlier on the issue.

 Maryam (Moroccan): Another thing, I don’t know how to say it in one word: the French love meetings!
 It doesn’t matter the situation, the employer.
 Really, I don’t know why.
 I don’t know why they like to say things again.